Babylon

 Photo: rictor-and-david, CC BY 2.0.

-The Ishtar Gate was the eighth gate to the inner city of Babylon.
+The Ishtar Gate was the eighth gate to the inner city wall of Babylon.
 It was constructed c.
 569 BC by order of King Nebuchadnezzar II on the north side of the city.

 Esagila